Dallas and Richardson Rotator Cuff Surgery

 Arthroscopic Repair Surgery

 Arthroscopic repair surgery is a minimally invasive option for treating rotator cuff tears.
 Arthroscopic rotator cuff surgery uses small incisions and a tiny camera (arthroscope) to guide the repair of the torn tendon.
-Arthroscopic surgery typically results in less postoperative pain, reduced scarring, and faster recovery times.
+Arthroscopic shoulder surgery typically results in less postoperative pain, reduced scarring, and faster recovery times.
 Our patients receive comprehensive care from our physical therapy team to ensure optimal healing.

 Rotator Cuff Tendon Transfer